Philosophy Major (40 credits)

 334 Modern Philosophy.
 (4)

 A new turn in philosophy begins with the writings of Rene Descartes and ends with the Critiques of Immanuel Kant.
-This course will seek to highlight three thinkers or schools from that era.
+This course will seek to highlight at least three thinkers or schools from that era.
+Fall

 Philosophy on the European continent followed no one pattern in the 19th century.
 G.W.F.
 Hegel, Karl Marx, and Friedrich Nietzsche make this century one of the most varied in the history of philosophy.
 This course will focus on one or more thinkers to explore European thought of that epoch.
 This course can be repeated for credit, with the approval of the department chair, when content varies.
 Alternate years.